We Know How to Prevent Traffic Deaths. Our Goal Should Be Zero.

 There are practical, proven actions we can take, right now, to save lives.
 For instance, we can ensure that all new cars, not only the most expensive ones, have the in-vehicle technology, including automated emergency braking, advanced impaired-driving-prevention systems and pedestrian-protective exteriors, outlined by the Global New Car Assessment Programme.
 We can help states adopt sensible laws such as the Advocates for Highway and Auto Safety’s 2021 Roadmap of State Highway Safety Laws.
 We can support state policymakers’ efforts to enact .05-percent blood alcohol concentration laws to reduce drunk driving.
 We can reduce speed limits where drivers interact with pedestrians and cyclists.

 There’s also much we can do with our transportation infrastructure.
-We can design roads that protect everyone, especially around schools, using tools provided by the International Road Assessment Programme
+We can design roads that protect everyone, especially around schools, using tools provided by the International Road Assessment Programme and Vision Zero for Youth.
+We can create a complete network of sidewalks, bike lanes and controlled crosswalks.
+We can improve public transportation to provide another way to get around for those most at risk.
+President Biden’s infrastructure plan, which provides additional transit and safety funding, is a good first step policy-wise.

 At the NTSB, I learned that we should not tolerate even one death, regardless of the mode of transportation.
 And I learned that we could implement proven methods to prevent deaths and injuries.
 Vision Zero isn’t just a good idea, it’s a proven strategy to eliminate traffic deaths.
 It’s time to call on the Biden administration, along with state and local policymakers, to take action and commit to #ZeroTrafficDeaths.
 We can save lives.
 Let’s get to work.
 Wheels up.